-Tourism enterprises from around the island of Ireland travelled to London to take part in this year’s Flavours of Ireland.
-The B2B tourism workshop, organised by Tourism Ireland, saw 100 representatives of the top GB-based inbound tour operators come together to do business with 41 tourism organisations from Ireland.
+Tourism organisations from around the island of Ireland travelled to London recently to participate in Flavours of Ireland 2012.
+The B2B tourism workshop, organised by Tourism Ireland, saw 100 representatives of the top GB-based inbound tour operators come together to do business with 40 Irish tourism organisations.

-Now in its eleventh year, Flavours of Ireland is an annual event which aims to grow our share of the huge worldwide tourism market.
-Attended by representatives of top tour operators like China Holidays, Miki Travel, Insight Vacations and JAC Travel Ltd, who are responsible for putting in place the arrangements for holidaymakers to GB and the island of Ireland from all over the world, this event was an excellent opportunity for the participating tourism providers from Ireland to highlight their product to these important decision-makers and to encourage them to include the island of Ireland in their future holiday programmes.
+Now in its tenth year, Flavours of Ireland is an annual event which aims to grow our share of the huge worldwide tourism market.
+Attended by representatives of top tour operators like Gulliver’s Travel Associates, Kuoni and JAC Travel, who are responsible for putting in place the arrangements for holidaymakers to GB and Ireland from all over the world, this event was an excellent opportunity for the participating Irish tourism providers to highlight their product to these important decision-makers and to encourage them to include the island of Ireland in their future holiday programmes.

-Jim Paul, Tourism Ireland’s head of Australia & Developing Markets, said: “Tourism Ireland is delighted that so many tourism organisations from around the island of Ireland and so many of the leading GB-based tour operators took the time to join us at our ‘Flavours’ event again this year and we very much welcome the business and networking opportunities it presented.
+Jim Paul, Tourism Ireland’s head of Australia and developing markets, said: “Tourism Ireland is delighted that so many tourism organisations from around the island of Ireland and so many of the leading GB-based tour operators took the time to join us at our ‘Flavours’ event again this year and we very much welcome the business and networking opportunities it presented.
 Our aim is to increase awareness of the island of Ireland among these hugely influential tour operators and to help Ireland and our tourism partners secure a greater share of the huge worldwide tourism market.